 Project Description

-The overarching goal of this project element is to develop a sound process for establishing, maintaining, and verifying survey control in support of long-term monitoring within the CRe, and that spatial data collected in support of GCMRC projects are accurately referenced and precisely defined and can be reliably compared with past and future datasets within Geographical Information Systems (GIS).
-This compatibility requires referencing the monitoring data to a common, well-defined datum and quantifying accuracy of all subsequent spatial data sets.
+The overarching goal of this project element is to develop a sound process for establishing, maintaining, and verifying survey control in support of long-term monitoring within the CRe.
+The work will ensurethat spatial data collected in support of GCMRC projects are accurately referenced and precisely defined and can be reliably compared with past and future datasets within Geographical Information Systems (GIS).
+This compatibility requires referencing the monitoring data to a common, well-defined geospatial datum and quantifying accuracy of all subsequent spatial data sets.
 The reliability of the positions within the datum provides the confidence to quantify and reduce uncertainty within each dataset; improving the confidence in future GIS analyses and on the management decisions relying on those conclusions.
 Referencing the datum defined by the National Spatial Reference System (NSRS) allows us to add new measurements into a nationwide published geodetic framework and sustains comparable high-accuracy positions throughout the entire CRe.

 Toward this end, GCMRC requires a control network and survey procedures that will yield reliable and consistent results now, while allowing for advances in theory and technology in the future.
 Importantly, the procedures must withstand changes in personnel that will inevitably occur over the life of the CRe monitoring programs.
 The control network is a set of monumented and documented reference marks that exist along the river corridor and on the rim together with the collection of observations that determine the relative and absolute positions of those points.
 These stations serve as the basis for referencing all ground- and air-based monitoring observations.
 Currently, the control network includes more than 9,000 Global Navigation Satellite System (GNSS observations) and more than 4,000 optical observations that determine the precise location of more than 1,200 stations along the river corridor and on the canyon rim.
 This project includes work in three broad categories: 1) building the control network, 2) direct support of research and monitoring activities, and 3) storage and archival of the control database.